-1- 2-Wire Intercom Type Slide Switch A&B/C&D
+1- 2-Wire Intercom Type Slide Switch A&B

-The two 2-Wire Intercom Type slide switches configure the BaseStation for the type of intercom that will be connected to the corresponding 2-Wire connectors on the rear panel of the BaseStation.
+The 2-Wire Intercom Type slide switch configure the BaseStation for the type of intercom that will be connected to the corresponding 2-Wire connectors on the rear panel of the BaseStation.
 Clear-Com, RTS, or BAL (AudioCom) can be selected.
 This switch only affects 2-Wire operation and not 4-Wire operation.
 The A&B switch selects the 2-Wire system type for both the A and the B intercom channels.
-The C&D switch selects the 2-Wire system type for both the C and the D intercom channels.